JacobSz0/TherapyHub/journals/Nancy_Chavez.md

 Today, I worked on:

 * As a team we created endpoints for creating and listing all clients.
 In addition, I created the client detail view endpoint.

+## February 21, 2023

+Today, I worked on:

+* We divided up the points today and finally got docker working on everyone's machine.

+* I corrected the version numbers in the requirements.txt, pruned Docker(containers, images, and + volumes), renamed the "001" migrations file before I rebuilt everything.